 Tip: Meistertask is helping me turn Dreams into Action Plans and Projects with Task lists and due dates.
 Woo!
 (And free! ) ❤

 - I never broke down complex goals/dreams/hopes into minutia.
 A big dream feels impossible to grasp.
 Me, drive a car?
 Haha.
 Me contribute to a paradigm shift?
 Haha–No, hell yeah!
 If I’m climbing Everest I need to plan and prep.
 And I reach a summit not by snapping my fingers but by continuing to put one foot in front of the other.

 Tip: Write out anything you can think of to achieve that dream.
 Add dates to start knocking them out.

-- My passions and goals were too broad.
+3. My passions and goals were too broad.
 For example, I’m passionate about Youth Advocacy, a nice umbrella for everything I want to support youth with.
 And it’s easier to talk broad than harder topics like eg sexual abuse prevention.
-But when I examine what’s burning in my heart like a furnace, it’s indeed that hard topic I want to fight to the end.
+But when I examine what’s burning in my heart, it’s indeed that hard topic I want to fight to the end.

 The next time someone asks for your help or input, remember: you don’t have to say yes, and you do have the right to your own programme and goals.

 We only get one shot at this life, let’s not let it be “lived” by others.

 We may not catch our dreams right away, in fact, if we’re dreaming big enough we shouldn’t, but maybe these tips inspire you to clear up and make space for them.
 Go for it.
 You were born for this. ❤